ykdojo/sensei/README.md

 ## Find a command

-sensei -c

-Describe a command you want to find: revert back to a particular commit with git
+sensei -c revert back to a particular commit with git

 sensei -c